JetBrains/lincheck/docs/topics/introduction.md

 }
 ```

-Run `modelCheckingTest()`, and the test fails with the following output:
+Run `modelCheckingTest()`.
+The test will fail with the following output:

 ```text
 = Invalid execution results =